Updated On : June 27, 2023

 To maximize your preparation efforts, it is advisable to prioritize short topics that carry higher weightage in the MP Judiciary exam.
 For instance, subjects like the Specific Relief Act, the Constitution of India, and the Transfer of Property Act often hold significant importance.

-By focusing on these topics, you can efficiently allocate your time and energy, achieving a favorable cost-to-benefit ratio.
+By focusing on these topics, you can efficiently allocate your time and energy, achieving a favourable cost-to-benefit ratio.
 Additionally, when studying the Indian Constitution, remember that the questions are more straightforward and less analytically challenging.

 Therefore, tailor your preparation strategy accordingly, emphasizing a solid understanding of the basic concepts and provisions.
 By aligning your efforts with the nature of the questions, you can effectively prepare for this particular subject.